Assigning vDisks to target devices

 - On the vDisks tab, select the Add button within the vDisk for this Device section.
 The Assign vDisks dialog appears.

-- To locate vDisks to assign to this target device, select a specific store or server under the Filter options, or accept the default settings, which includes All Stores and All Servers.
+- To locate assignable vDisks for this target device, select a specific store or server.
+These stores or servers are located under the Filter options.
+You can alternately accept the default setting, which includes All Stores and All Servers.

 - In the Select the desired vDisks list, highlight the vDisk(s) to assign, then click OK, then OK again to close the Target Device Properties dialog.